anglal/java-boot-microservice/DevOps/ARM.md

 ```

 ### Edit resources
--Inside resources type arm-storage and hit "enter"
+- Inside resources type arm-storage and hit "enter"
--It will create below contents in "resources"
+- It will create below contents in "resources"

 ```
 "resources": [{